-Single 32-bit address space used to store code and heap.
+A single 32-bit address space is used to store code and heap.

-Code is stored starting at address 0, the rest is used for the heap.
+Code is stored starting at address 0, the rest is used for the heap and the top-frame blocks.

-(Note: $L_3VM$ addresses are not the same as those of the host).
+(Note: L_3VM addresses are not the same as those of the host).